ShubhamKNIT/Network-File-Sharing/NFS_README.md

 This script is provided as-is without any warranty.
 You may use and modify it for your own purposes, but use it responsibly and ensure that it aligns with your system's security requirements and policies.

 ---

-Feel free to customize this combined documentation further to include additional details, explanations, or specific instructions tailored to your environment and requirements.
-The documentation is designed to help users understand and use both the NFS server and client setup scripts effectively.